 Restoring our local oyster population is a top environmental priority because of the critical role they play in improving water quality and supporting other species.
 One mature oyster can filter from 9 to 50 gallons of seawater every day.
 That helps remove nitrogen and phosphorus that clouds the water column and can feed red tide and other harmful algae blooms (HABS).
 Clearer water allows more sunlight to penetrate the surface helping to grow more and healthier seagrass, another key species for improving water quality.

 Given oysters’ important multi-faceted role in our marine environment, START helped launch the Gulf Coast Oyster Recycling and Renewal (GCORR) program in 2017 to bring back this vital species to our waterways.
-Other organizations Joining START in the partnership included the Chiles Restaurant Group, the Manatee County Department of Parks and Natural Resources, the Gulf Shellfish Institute and the University of Florida Sea Grant program.
+Other organizations joining START in the partnership included Chiles Hospitality, the Manatee County Department of Natural Resources, the Gulf Shellfish Institute and the University of Florida IFAS/Sea Grant program.

-With our goal to expand this successful restoration program to more restaurants, START was able to negotiate a favorably priced carting contract with Waste Pro early in 2019.
-With professional carting available, the Chiles Restaurant Group was able to interest eight other environmentally motivated restaurants to join the GCORR Partnership.
-The new eleven expanded shell saving restaurant program is called Shuck ‘N Save and we encourage you to patronize these participating restaurants whenever you can:
+With our goal to expand this successful restoration program to more restaurants, START was able to negotiate a favorably priced carting contract with Waste Pro USA.
+With professional carting available, Chiles Hospitality was able to interest five other environmentally motivated restaurants to join the GCORR Partnership.
+The eight shell-saving restaurant program is called Shuck ‘N Save and we encourage you to patronize these participating restaurants whenever you can:

 The restaurants in alphabetical order are: